top of page

 • Silicones in any form, such as cyclopentasiloxane.
 This is used in deodorant to give a slippery feeling on the skin.
 Really?
 Or how about some dimethicone, which is used to form a protective layer along skin and to improve water retention.
 Since Aspire Deodorant is not an antiperspirant, we don’t need to improve water retention.
 At Aspire, we avoid silicones.
 Period.
 See why under Colorado Gold Soap.

 • C12-15 Alkyl Benzoate is synthesized from fossil fuels and is used in deodorants and other cosmetics as an emollient, texture enhancer, and antimicrobial.
 At Aspire, we prefer to keep our ingredients simple and we will not use anything derived from fossil fuels, which is how most synthetics are made.
-Our deodorant has hemp oil in it for an emollient, and the alcohol base is an antimicrobial, so no need for scary chemicals.
+Our deodorant has hemp oil in it for an emollient, and the alcohol base is an antimicrobial, so no need for scary petrochemicals.

 • PPG-14 Butyl Ether may be used in solid deodorants for emollience and smooth application properties.
 It is manufactured by reacting butyl alcohol with an excess of propylene glycol.
 Propylene glycol is made from propylene, also called propene, a colorless, flammable, gaseous hydrocarbon, obtained from petroleum.